folio-org/stripes-testing/README.md

 Sometimes developers might update the UI and the tests scripts at the same time, for instance to ensure that tests still pass after changing the structure or functionality of the UI.

-For that they would conventionally
+For that they would conventionally do this:

      * check out ui-testing and install it from the npm-folioci repository
      * check out a Stripes platform to run the UI module in locally